Susannah Maria Cibber: Career, marriages and scandal

 Eventually the scandal surrounding Cibber died down, and she returned to the London stage in autumn 1742.
 The first role she performed upon her return was that of Desdemona, from Othello.
 The tragic nature of her character helped perpetuate the public's view of her as a 'wronged wife', a persona she adopted following the well-documented breakdown of her marriage.
 Following this, she continued adding many more tragic roles to her repertoire.

 Her home in London became a salon of sorts on Sunday evenings.
 Burney, referring to these evenings, wrote that he found himself "in a constellation of wits, poets, actors, and men of letters", including Handel, Garrick, and Arne.
 She was also engaged by Handel for his oratorio season, creating the role of Micah in Samson.
 In 1744–1745 she continued to sing for Handel, now at the King's Theatre in The Haymarket.
 Her roles included Jael in Deborah, Lichas in Hercules and David in Saul, and she sang in the oratorios L'Allegro, Alexander's Feast and Messiah.
 Handel also wrote the part of Daniel in Belshazzar for her but, due to illness, she never sang the role.

-In 1744 Susannah became David Garrick's leading lady at Drury Lane, the theatre managed by her father-in-law, and their partnership and friendship (reflected in letters) continued until her death.
-Garrick directed Susannah, alongside actor Spranger Barry, in a successful adaptation of Shakespeare's Romeo and Juliet, written by Garrick himself.
+In 1744, Cibber became David Garrick's leading lady at Drury Lane, the theatre managed by her father-in-law, and their partnership and friendship (reflected in letters) continued until her death.
+Garrick directed her, alongside actor Spranger Barry, in a successful adaptation of Shakespeare's Romeo and Juliet, written by Garrick himself.
 Garrick's version was well received by eighteenth-century audiences, as it omitted many 'indecent' moments, and added to the tragic tomb scene between Romeo and Juliet, whereupon the characters have a final conversation, after Romeo has poisoned himself.
-However, after a brief falling-out between Garrick and Mrs. Cibber, she and Barry took their version of Romeo and Juliet to Garrick's rival, John Rich, at Covent Garden.
+However, after a brief falling-out between Garrick and Cibber, she and Barry took their version of Romeo and Juliet to Garrick's rival, John Rich, at Covent Garden.
 This prompted Garrick to cast himself and young actress George Anne Bellamy in a rival version of the same show, performed across the street in Drury Lane, to run concurrently with Cibber and Barry's version.
-For twelve nights, beginning on the 28 September 1750, rival versions of Romeo and Juliet ran in London, thrilling audiences.
+For twelve nights, beginning on 28 September 1750, rival versions of Romeo and Juliet ran in London, thrilling audiences.
 Both shows received much publicity, and audiences often watched both versions, to decide who they thought were the superior star-crossed lovers.
 Cibber fell ill on the thirteenth night, ending the competition between the two shows.
 Eventually, she and Garrick reconciled, and she returned to Drury Lane in 1753.